elie-sokhon/gilded_rose/README_Clean_Code.md

 This ensures any future contributions adhere to clean code standards and don’t break existing behavior.

----

 ## Tests Refactored

-The test suite was fully restructured to improve readability, maintainability, and separation of concerns.
-Tests are now grouped by item type and reflect each rule in a clear, expressive way.
+The test suite was fully restructured to improve readability, maintainability.
+Tests are now grouped by item type and reflect each rule in a clear way.

 **Approval testing** was retained to guarantee no regressions in expected outputs during refactoring.

----